InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 This step is required to be a TCF recognised CMP trusted by vendors receiving the consents that you collect.
 Upon registration a CMP is assigned an ID, which is passed with each request, and granted access to the “consensu.org” domain for accessing and modifying the global consent cookie.

 ## 1. Collecting consent from users<a name="collectconsent"></a>
 The TCF defines a set of common purposes and features that vendors can act on.
 Vendors are responsible for providing up-to-date information on the purposes they support and the legal basis under which they wish to operate these purposes.
-This information is captured in the  Global Vendor List (GVL).
+This information is captured in the  Global Vendor List ().

 For a given publisher, a CMP must (at least) collect the user consent for all purposes and vendors declared by the publisher.
 With the publisher agreement, a CMP can also collect consent for all purposes and vendors in the GVL.